 Head south along Albany Highway to the superb cool climate wine region, the Great Southern.
 Call into the emerging Frankland River wine sub-region, then meander south visiting scenic wineries (many with altitude!) in Mount Barker and the Porongurup Range.
 Spend the night in one of the lovely B&Bs in the Porongurups, or drive south to Albany and overnight.

 Take your time travelling from Albany to Denmark, visiting boutique wineries along the scenic Scotsdale and Mount Shadforth tourist drives.
 Choose from locally made gourmet condiments, cheeses, toffee, honey and chocolate.
-End the day with a pint of craft beer from a local brewery, listening to live music.
+End the day with a pint of craft beer from a local brewery.
 Overnight in Denmark.

 Follow the highway, lined with stunning karri forests, to Pemberton.
 Try local specialities such as marron and trout, or attempt catching your own on the Warren River, Big Brook Dam, or at the Old Vasse Trout and Marron Farm (do note that you need a WA Freshwater Licence to catch many freshwater fish, so ask a local visitor centre for details on where to obtain a licence).
-Join a truffle dog in its search for the black Perigord truffle in nearby Manjimup, or simply enjoy a truffle-infused meal at one of the region’s trufferies.
+Join a truffle dog in its search for the black Perigord truffle in nearby Manjimup during winter, feast and celebrate the truffle during Truffle Kerfuffle festival in June, or simply enjoy a truffle-infused meal at one of the region’s trufferies.
+In December, enjoy the Southern Forests’ diverse food offerings at Manjimup Cherry Harmony Festival.
 Overnight in Pemberton or Manjimup.

-Travel north towards Bunbury, stopping in Busselton for a seaside stroll along the Busselton Jetty.
-Visit the Ferguson Valley, a stunning location complete with rolling hills and several boutique wineries and breweries.
-Enjoy a tasty lunch before heading north back to Perth.
+Travel north towards Balingup and Donnybrook, where you can find fresh farm produce or go fruit-picking.
+Visit the Ferguson Valley, complete with rolling hills and several boutique wineries and breweries.
+Enjoy a tasty lunch before heading back to Perth.